iansAToasificationDOTorg/iansAToasificationDOTorg/RollyPollyBuggy.md

-RollyPollyBuggy
+RollyPoleyBuggy

-RollyPollyBuggy is a three
+RollyPoleyBuggy is a three
 wheeled solar powered, WIFI
 remote controlled electric
 fence moving system.

-The wheels are RollyPolly's.
+The wheels are RollyPoley's.
 The solar power also
 energises the electric fence.